 Autistic people are confronted with an array of barriers in many situations throughout their life.
 These situations centralise around what general society expects of all people, a one size fits all model, without the distinct consideration of disability, difference and inclusion.
 With the added individual challenges of effective communication skills, lack of self-advocacy and self-determination skills, and the overall impact of anxiety, feeling inadequate and little self-confidence, autistic people are desperate for their voices to be heard (Paradiz, Kelso, Nelson & Earl, 2018).
-These voices must therefore be acknowledged, respected and acted upon in educational and employment settings, as these aspects of life heavily decide the outcome of the future for the autistic person.
-If these individuals are not set up for success, given the tools and strategies that they can implement to support and advocate for themselves, then we, as a society are failing at providing pathways to include and value them.
+These voices must therefore be acknowledged, respected and acted upon in educational and employment settings, as these aspects of life heavily decide the outcome of the future for the neurodivergent or autistic person.
+If these individuals are not set up for success, given the tools and strategies that they can implement to support and advocate for themselves, then we, as a society, are failing at providing pathways to include and value them.

 Research reports that autistic people have the lowest employment rates and more specifically, the lowest rate of employment amidst all disability groups (Roux et al., 2013).
-In my home country, the Australia Bureau of Statistics (2014) states a low employment participation of 42% by autistic people, highlighting the glaring concerns as to why these individuals are failing to gain employment.
+In my home country, the Australia Bureau of Statistics (2014) states a low employment participation of 42% by autistic people, highlighting the glaring concerns as to why these individuals with neurodiversity are failing to gain employment.
 Again, the United States documents only 58% are in paid employment with Canada’s extraordinarily low participation rate at 21.5% (Roux, Rast, Rava, Anderson & Shattuck, 2015; Zwicker, Zaresani & Emery, 2017).
 In 2016, the United Kingdom’s National Autistic Society’s Too Much Information campaign exposed that only16% of autistic people are in full time work, and overall only 32% are in some kind of paid employment.
-Despite their ambition to work and, more so, their capacity to work affirms the necessity in identifying barriers and critical strategies on how to effectively support autistic people in gaining and maintaining meaningful and fulfilling employment.
+Despite their ambition to work and, more so, their capacity to work affirms the necessity in identifying barriers and critical strategies on how to effectively support autistic people and individuals with neurodiversity in gaining and maintaining meaningful and fulfilling employment.

 To truly understand the needs and supports of autistic people is to listen.
 Society as a whole must support the autistic person in finding their voice, and facilitate them in conveying what their goals, vision and dreams are for the future.
 To attain these visions, suitable, quality and satisfying employment is the key in attaining these life goals.
 However, the autistic community has clearly identified its barriers and are demanding change in focus of all stakeholders that propose to support these people.